anonette/lithopia/README.md

+#LITHOPIA/LITHOPY project
+Design fiction prototype using Hyperldger Composer and Fabric to build a blockchain solution and smart contracts for a fictional village called Lithopia in Czech republic.
+The project is inspired by stories from the Cinovec region of a facades of family houses covered in lithium powder.
+In the 1980s, the former miners had regarded lithium’s glittering powder as junk material freely available for the exterior decoration of houses.
+During 2017 elections the Czech Republic went through a Lithium craze without having ever mined a single grain of lithium ore.
+The winning party scored extra 10 percent points for promising a lithium paradise for all.
+As response to the populist promise and the ongoing speculation in Lithium, the Lithopy team created its own fairy-tale scenario.
+In Lithopy, all sorts of promises and three sorts of mining come together: mineral extraction, big data mining and blockchain mining.
+The multiscreen movie tahta accompanies the prototypes  advertises a Sunny Day in Lithopy:  *”Sunny days are made for transactions.
+No clouds prevent satellites from keeping an eye on contracts being made and assets changing hands.
+People exchange goods, make payments, marry and divorce.
+All the hustle and bustle of sunny days is recorded by the digital decentralised ledger of blockchain.
+Hugs are big and kisses are many to make sure satellites recognise and blockchain records affection, love and friendship.
+In Lithopy all social contact is a smart contract.“*

+The project comprises from several prototypes of smart contracts, documentation of their testing, and a design fiction move and installation:

+ - multi-screen installation and movie
+ - BNA (business networ) definition and several transactions (smart contracts) deployed on Hyperledger Fabric  as an art/design fiction
+ - Node RED dashboard enabling interaction with the smart contracts and other services in Lithopia

 ## Lithopia Dashboard in Node-RED
 This is a design fiction dashboard for Lithopians used to follow satellites (and drones) in order to transact over Hyperledger Composer/Fabric based smart contracts, to follow the LiCoin cryptocurrency and its relations to the Lithium sentiments and markets.
 In the [LithopiaNodeRed.json](https://github.com/anonette/lithopia/blob/master/LithopiaNodeRed.json) file there are **three columns**: